moorepants/eme185/content/pages/resources.rst

 - Respect the EFL staff's wishes and help, as they have the final say on the use of the space.
 - The keypad entry code will be changed at the end of quarter.
+- Long pants, closed to shoes, and safety glass are required while in the space.

 College of Engineering Design Showcase
 ======================================